gumaerc-testorg/6.046j-spring-2012/content/pages/readings.md

 Garey, Michael, and David Johnson. _Computers and Intractability: A Guide to the Theory of NP-Completeness_.
 W. H. Freeman, 1979.
 ISBN: 9780716710455.
 Reference book devoted to NP-completeness.
 Second half contains an extensive list of NP-complete problems and references to algorithms in the literature for polynomial-time special cases.

 Gusfield, Dan. _Algorithms on Strings, Trees, and Sequences: Computer Science and Computational Biology_.
 Cambridge University Press, 1997.
-ISBN: 9780521585194. \[Preview with {{% resource_link "49ad5b17-0171-4bbf-9dee-cacc1496b9e8" "Google Books" %}}\]
+ISBN: 9780521585194. \[Preview with [Google Books](http://books.google.com/books?id=Ofw5w1yuD8kC&printsec=frontcover)\]
 General treatment of algorithms that operate on character strings and sequences.

 Lawler, Eugene. _Combinatorial Optimization: Networks and Matroids_.
 Holt, Rinehart, and Winston, 1976.